 Support for children and young people

 The ‘Maudsley Approach’ is a type of therapy to help children and young people with anorexia.
-It involves parents taking an active role in helping to get their child’s weight to a normal level, gives control of eating choices back to the child, and then encourages them to develop a healthy independence.
+It involves parents taking an active role in helping to get their child’s weight to a normal level, giving control of eating choices back to the child and then encouraging them to develop healthy independence.

 Most people with anorexia won’t need to go to hospital.
 However, if your weight is very low, you may be admitted.
 Your treatment could involve counselling, group and family therapy, and working with a dietician and mental health team.

 It’s difficult to recover from an eating disorder on your own, but there are things you can try alongside treatment and support.
 Beat has many tips for recovery, and Mind has ideas for self-care, including managing relapses, changing unhealthy routines and being careful online.